-Reclaim your yard – take back the night – invite friends over for a party and don’t worry about pesky mosquitoes getting in the way.
-Does this sound like a fantasy?
+Reclaim your yard – take back the night – invite friends over for a party and don’t worry about what diseases mosquitoes carry!
+Does this sound too good to be true?

 Mosquitoes can certainly be a pest, but that doesn’t mean you have to have them around all summer long.

 With our Mosquito and Tick Program, we will perform service to your yard every month, April through October ($89/month).
 Mosquitoes are not very strong flyers, and need to land and harbor every 10 feet, or so.
 What we do is eliminate the ability for mosquitoes (and ticks) to harbor in those areas.